Andean world

 Acllahuasi in Pachacamac.
 It was built during the Inca Empire to house the acllas and mamacunas.

 The Andean world (Spanish: mundo andino), Andean cultural area (Spanish: área cultural andina) or Andean America (Spanish: andinoamérica) is a cultural area in existence since pre-Columbian times located in the central region of the Andes mountain range, where the most complex societies of South America developed, the Andean civilizations.
-Its approximate "area of influence" extends from the center-south of Chile and Mendoza in Argentina, to the south, up to the south of Colombia, as well as the societies inheriting them.
-To the north, it overlaps with what is traditionally known as the Intermediate Area.
+Its approximate extent goes from the center-south of Chile and Mendoza in Argentina, north up to the south of Colombia.
+To the north, it overlaps in part with what is known as the Intermediate Area.